 2.4 Monitor gathered sources and envision what additional information and perspectives are needed.

 3.1 Evaluate why information creators have authority to speak on a subject, recognizing that authority is earned in a variety of ways.

-3.2 Articulate how a research project is strengthened by sources that represent multiple perspectives and points of view.
+3.2 Articulate how a project is strengthened by sources that represent multiple perspectives, points of view, and mediums.

 3.3 Critically reflect on the limitations of a given perspective—or even the majority perspective—on an issue.

 Understanding Modes of Information Creation